TheCloneMaster/AK-Odoo/res_currency_cr_adapter/README.rst

 ===========================

 This module includes these functionalities:

-1- Automated task to update exchange rate from "Banco Central de Costa Rica"
+1- Automated task to update exchange rate from "Banco Central de Costa Rica" 2- Add fields to store values as received from BCCR and as used by Odoo

-This module adds the following to employees :
+This module adds the following to currency rate :

-* hr_employee_initial_date
+* res_currency_rate_original_rate
-* hr_employee_marital_exoneration
+* res_currency_rate_rate_2
-* hr_employee_children_exoneration
+* res_currency_rate_original_rate_2

 Installation